-Home > Recipes > The Social Side of Food
+Home > Wellness > The Social Side of Food

 When living in a food mecca like Singapore, the whole experience of eating is almost akin to a religion; devoting yourself to the pursuit of good food, building connections through shared eating ‘rituals’, and using food as a means to attain happiness or a sense of well-being.

 What you decide to put into your body may seem like a very individualistic and rational choice, but we often underestimate the extent to which our eating behavior is influenced by external factors such as culture, society, the media, and the environment we live in.

 We might think we eat healthy – when we dine alone or are in easy access of nutritious meals – but you may well be surprised to find out the reasons why you don’t seem to be losing those extra few pounds or pesky love handles!

 Food and eating is ubiquitous in Singapore with every little occasion (eg. birthdays, anniversaries, promotions etc.) being an excuse to try that new hipster cafe or trendy upscale restaurant.
 There’s just something about bonding over a spread of hearty delicious food that warms the soul and invites new conversations.

 Studies have shown however, that we tend to eat more in a group setting, than if we were eating alone; perhaps due to a prolonged eating duration, lack of attention to how much you’re actually eating, and excitement to sample as many dishes as possible – #FOMO (fear of missing out).

 Often, we also adapt our regular or preferred dietary choices to be congruent with that of friends or family in order to avoid judgement, fear of not ‘fitting in’, or because of peer-pressure to conform to the eating patterns of others.